GameStop Shares Swing Wildly

-Shares of GameStop plunged more than 60 percent on Tuesday morning, the second day of breath-taking losses, then turned around to erase around half of the loss.
+Shares of GameStop plunged more than 60 percent on Tuesday morning, the second day of breath-taking losses, then turned around to erase around half of the loss before tumbling again.

 The fall was so swift that trading was briefly halted just five minutes after the market opened.
 Then they were halted again when shares rocketed straight up shortly after 11 a.m.